This article was updated in November 2020, after Eli Lilly announced it was no longer developing its own insulin pump system.

-The Indianapolis-based Pharma giant has been quietly working on diabetes technology behind the scenes since 2015, and just recently publicly disclosed that it's working specifically on a tubed insulin pump with infusion set and a smart insulin pen that will deliver insulin, track data, and communicate with the Dexcom CGM for a full mobile health offering.
+The Indianapolis-based Pharma giant has been quietly working on diabetes technology behind the scenes since 2015, and just recently publicly disclosed (in late 2017) that it’s working specifically on a tubed insulin pump with infusion set and a smart insulin pen that will deliver insulin, track data, and communicate with the Dexcom CGM for a full mobile health offering.

 Yup, in mid-November Lilly announced it had signed a development agreement with Dexcom to weave that CGM data into its future connected devices.
 Two articles from the Wall Street Journal and FierceBiotech expanded on that news by delving into the broader “connected diabetes ecosystem” the company says it’s developing.